 After we felt comfortable with the strategy we had in place for the commodity piece, we began working on the capacity portion of their bill.
 This was something we identified during the contract design process as a potential area they could avoid costs in.

 Because we made this determination early on, we made sure to include that they would be passing their capacity costs through from the previous year in their contract to enable them to curtail their load.
-For more information on curtailing demand to manage capacity costs down, check out this post.

 To start them off on capacity management, we sent our Peak Notification Service to the client to discuss a plan.
 After doing a deep dive into their operations, our Service helped them design a curtailment strategy in which they would shift some of their manufacturing to later in the day when we forecasted and notified them of an incoming peak event.